 Learn the basics of Polly for Slack!
-We'll walk you through installation, basic commands, authoring your first polly, and some of the most frequently asked questions.
+We'll walk you through what is Polly, installation, troubleshooting, authoring your first polly & basic commands.

 What is Polly?

 Polly is an engagement app purpose-built for Slack, Microsoft Teams and Zoom Apps.
 Polly helps internal teams of all sizes make smarter, data-driven decisions, instantly.

 We believe in a world where every voice has the power to transform work, and it’s our goal to make these voices heard 💙

 💡More around benefits of using Polly in Slack can be found here

 Polly is pronounced as Paul-EE 😁 hopefully, that settles the much-contested office debate once and for all!